Distinguished Clinical Professor

 Administration, Leadership, and Technology

 For over 25 years, Lisette has served in a variety of cross-sector leadership positions.
 She is an experienced social entrepreneur, public sector leader, and scholar.
 Lisette founded Lingo Ventures which is focused on growth, talent recruitment/retention, and change management.
 Lisette served as the Belle Zeller Distinguished Visiting Professor in Public Policy at the City University of New York at Brooklyn College.
-Lisette has also held senior leadership positions in municipal and federal government.
+Lisette has also held senior leadership positions in the municipal and federal government.
 She most recently served as an Obama appointee on the White House Initiative on Educational Excellence for Hispanics, where she co-chaired the higher education subcommittee and supported the production of two reports and convenings.

 - The Higher Education Committee of President Barack Obama’s Advisory Commission on Educational Excellence for Hispanics.
 (2012).
 Enriching America through the 21st Century: Increasing Latino Postsecondary Completion.
 The White House Department of Education.
 Washington D.C.